Applications for Fall 2021 are OPEN!

 Peer Tutoring is a Bethune College service that aims to help students in Science and/or Engineering gain an enhanced understanding of the concepts and material presented in class.
 Peer Tutors are volunteer, undergraduate students who have performed admirably in the courses that they tutor and aim to assist students to the best of their ability.

-We are currently recruiting Peer Tutors for any of the following high-priority courses:
+We typically recruit Peer Tutors for any of the following courses:

 - EECS 1019, 1025, 1520